Uptaker/blazor-wasm-app/README.md

 dotnet watch run --non-interactive --project Server
 ```

-Painstakingly built on Linux ;). `--non-interactive` is required for hot-reload to properly watch for changes *for now*.
+Built on Linux ;). `--non-interactive` is required for hot-reload to properly watch for changes *for now*.

 ## Pictures